-These workshops meet the prerequisite requirement for several MN ABE professional development activities, including the CCRS Implementation Cohort.
+These workshops meet the prerequisite requirement for several MN ABE professional development activities, including the CCRS Implementation Cohort and Adult Diploma Training.

 The CCRS Implementation Cohort is a year-long, intensive professional development activity.
 It prepares program teams to align curriculum and instruction to the CCR standards, develop a long-term standards implementation plan for their program, and, ultimately, improve learning outcomes for students.
 Participation in the cohort is done at the program level; individuals do not apply, but rather their programs do.

 The Content Standards Integration (CSI) Cohort is a 4-month professional development activity designed to help instructors build confidence and familiarity with integrating all three sets of MN ABE Content Standards into their curriculum and instruction.
 Unlike the CCRS Implementation Cohort, for which programs apply, individuals may apply to participate in CSI.

 New CCR Standards Resources